 Enyan Zhang (张恩言)

-I am a senior (edit May 2024: I graduated!
-I’ll start a PhD at Yale this coming fall) at Brown concentrating in Applied Math-Computer Science and Engineering.
-My current research interests are in natural language processing, specifically in understanding how neural networks work as models of language/cognition, and how they compare to humans.
-I believe that this line of work can help build AI models that are better aligned with human expectations.
-I’m also interested in philosophy of language.
+I am a PhD student at Yale working with Professor Tom McCoy.
+My current research interests, roughly, are in understanding how neural networks work as models of language/cognition, and how they compare to humans.
+I believe that this line of work can help build AI models that are more robust, aligned to human processing, and as a result more practically useful.
+Much of this interest is also fueled by my interest in analytic philosophy, especially philosophy of language.

-Before I came to Brown, I was a mechanical engineering and statistics double major at Rutgers University.
-And before that, I spent two years by the Bristol Channel at UWC Atlantic.
+Before Yale, I was at Brown where I did applied math-computer science and engineering.
+Before that, I was a mechanical engineering and statistics double major at Rutgers University (from which I transferred).
+And even before that, I spent two years by the Bristol Channel at UWC Atlantic.

 Instilling Inductive Biases with Subnetworks